 Lancaster and Kibbee made many changes to Smith’s book — most of them unnecessary — though the skeleton is the same.
 Jim Slade (Lancaster) is a former Chicago police detective on parole who lands a job working third shift at a sleepy Georgia university, courtesy of his ex-partner Quartz Terwilliger (Cameron Mitchell).
 Although advised by his parole officer (Susan Clark) and the sheriff (Harris Yulin) to keep a low profile, Slade can’t help poking around when a trouble coed (Catherine Bach, later on THE DUKES OF HAZZARD) is murdered in her dorm room.

-It plays very much like a COLUMBO with Lancaster and his heavy wool uniform taking the place of the raincoat-garbed Peter Falk.
-The killer’s identity is fairly obvious, if you’ve watched enough of these things, but the way the pieces fit together isn’t.
-In fact, the plot is ridiculously complex, and by the end, when Lancaster is traipsing around town arresting the myriad of co-conspirators involved, you almost expect the gaffer and the camera operator to take some lumps too.
+If you’ve watched enough mysteries, the killer’s identity is fairly obvious, but the way Lancaster and Kibbee fit the pieces together isn’t.
+In fact, the plot is surprisingly complex, and by the time Lancaster traipses around town arresting the myriad of co-conspirators involved in the murder, you almost expect him to reach behind the camera and slap handcuffs on the gaffer and the focus puller too.